xbeat/Machine-Learning/README.md

 Introduction to Finite Element Analysis (FEA)

 Finite Element Analysis is a numerical method for solving complex engineering problems.
 It involves dividing a large problem into smaller, simpler parts called finite elements.
 Let's visualize a simple mesh generation:

+## Quasi-Newton Optimization Methods in Python

+Introduction to Quasi-Newton Methods

+Quasi-Newton methods are optimization algorithms used to find local maxima and minima of functions.
+They are particularly useful when the Hessian matrix is unavailable or too expensive to compute.
+These methods approximate the Hessian matrix or its inverse, updating it iteratively to improve convergence.

 ## Introduction to Regular Expressions in Python